Knowing which diarrhea signs and symptoms are routine and which are serious can help you understand when to call your doctor.By Mayo Clinic Staff

 When you begin experiencing diarrhea, you can take action by modifying what you eat and drink.
 For instance, try to:

 - Drink clear liquids.
 As soon as your diarrhea starts, switch to a diet of clear liquids, such as water, apple juice, clear broth and ice pops.
 Avoid milk products, as lactose intolerance may be part of your diarrhea.
+When you have diarrhea, you may need to drink eight to 12 cups of liquid a day.

 - Eat low-fiber foods.
 As your diarrhea starts to improve, add foods low in fiber to your diet, such as bananas, rice, applesauce and toast.